puppetlabs/puppet-docs/source/guides/faq.markdown

 ## Why does Puppet have its own language?

-People often ask why Puppet does not use something like XML or YAML as the configuration format; otherwise people ask why I didn't just choose to just use Ruby as the input language.
+Why not use XML or YAML as the configuration format?
+Why not use Ruby as the input language?

-The input format for Puppet is not XML or YAML because these are data formats developed to be easy for computers to handle.
-They do not do conditionals (although, yes, they support data structures that could be considered conditionals), but mostly, they're just horrible human interfaces.
+The language used for manifests is ultimately Puppet's human interface, and XML and YAML, being data formats developed around the processing capabilities of computers, are horrible human interfaces.
 While some people are comfortable reading and writing them, there's a reason why we use web browsers instead of just reading the HTML directly.
-Also, using XML or YAML would limit the ability to make sure the interface is declarative -- one process might treat an XML configuration differently from another.
+Also, using XML or YAML would limit any assurance that the interface was declarative -- one process might treat an XML configuration differently from another.

-As to just using Ruby as the input format, that unnecessarily ties Puppet to Ruby, which is undesirable, and Ruby provides a bit too much functionality.
-We believe systems administrators should be able to model their datacenters in a higher level system, and for those that need the power of Ruby, writing custom functions, types, and providers is still possible.
+As for just using Ruby as the input format, Puppet 2.6.0 actually added this functionality, and manifests can now be written in pure Ruby.
+However, this capability should be used carefully and avoided where possible: the full grammar of Ruby is often _too_ much functionality, and we believe systems administrators should be able to model their datacenters in a higher-level system.
+Writing manifests in the Puppet DSL and separating needed Ruby extensions out into redistributable custom functions, facts, types, and providers is usually the best balance of power and maintainability.

+## Why is Puppet written in Ruby?

+From Luke Kanies, Puppet's author:

+> I was a sysadmin by trade and
+> had mostly developed in perl, but when I tried to write the
+> prototype I had in mind, I couldn't get the class relationships I
+> wanted in perl.
+I tried Python, because this was around 2003 and
+> Python was the next new thing and everyone was saying how great it
+> is, but I just can't seem to write in Python at all.
+A friend had
+> said he'd heard Ruby was cool, so I gave it a try, and in four
+> hours I went from never having seen a line of it to having a
+> working prototype.
+I haven't looked back since then, and haven't
+> regretted the choice.

+## Who would find Puppet useful?

+Any organization that would like to reduce the cost of maintaining its computers could benefit from using Puppet.
+However, because the return on investment is linked to multiple factors, like current administrative overhead, diversity among existing computers, and cost of downtime, it can be difficult for organizations to determine whether they should invest in any configuration management tools, much less Puppet.
+Puppet Labs can always be contacted directly at <info@puppetlabs.com> to help answer this question.

+Generally, however, an organization should be using server automation if any of the following are true:

+-   It has high server administration costs
+-   It pays a high price for downtime, either because of contracts or opportunity cost
+-   It has many servers that are essentially either identical or nearly identical
+-   It requires flexibility and agility in server configuration

 ## Can Puppet manage workstations?

-Yes, Puppet can manage any type of machine.
-Puppet is used to manage many organizations that have a mix of laptops and desktops.
+Yes: Puppet can manage any type of machine, and is used to manage many organizations that have a mix of laptops and desktops.

+(Puppet is most frequently referred to in the context of "server management," partly because we've found that most organizations are more concerned with server management than workstation management, and partly just because the term "server" is more aesthetically appealing than "computer," but Puppet would be ideal for organizations with a large number of workstations.)

 ## Does Puppet run on Windows?

 The short answer is 'not yet'.
-Windows support is slated to be available in 2010.
+Windows support is slated to be available in 2011.

 ## What size organizations should use Puppet?